conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

   tool<conan_tools_files_copy>` in the ``package()`` method.

 * Finally, the ``package_info()`` method defines that consumers must link with a "hello" library when using this package.
-Other information such as include or lib paths can be defined, as well.
+Other information such as include or lib paths can be defined as well.
 This information is used for files created by generators (as ``CMakeDeps``) to be used by consumers.
   This is generic information about the current package, and is available to the consumers irrespective of the build system they are using and irrespective of the build system we